BioSWE/blog/_pages/about.md

 ---

 ## Who
 I'm a 29 year old who has worked as a data analyst, data engineer, and Python developer.
-I left my job in March 2020 (resignation sent in late January) to travel and reflect... and then, well, a global pandemic put those plans on hold.
+I left my job in March 2020 (resignation sent in late January) to travel... and then, well, a global pandemic put those plans on hold.

 Since I have an abundance of time, and the world is more or less at a standstill, I'm using this time to hopefully set up a future working on important and impactful problems.